 This product is designed and manufactured to comply with national codes.
 Installation in accordance with such codes and/or prevailing local codes/regulations is the responsibility of the installer.
 The manufacturer assumes no responsibility for equipment installed in violation of any codes or regulations.
-Rated performance is achieved after 72 hours of operation.
+Rated performance is achieved after 72 hours of operaresult in water leakage.